MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

   1. Build all the Vytinium Fuel rods that resources allow
   1. Deposit remaining Indicite Wafers and Nuclear Fuel Rods in the warehouse
 1. Head to Shoza VIII-b and build:
-  - Power Circuits
+  - 3 Power Circuits
-  - Tasine Superconductors
+  - 4 Tasine Superconductors
-1. Head to Schroedinger VIII-e and build:
+1. Head to Schrodinger VIII-e and build:
-  - Rothicite Magnets (large warehouse can only hold 65)
+  - 5 Rothicite Magnets
-  - Control Rods
+  - 5 Control Rods
+1. Collect lead from Schrodinger VIII-e
+2. Collect 10 Adaptive Frame from Bessel III-b

 ### Experience grinding